 How to Feed Your Pet Toad

 You have to be aware that juvenile toads eat their food whole.
-If you provide prey that’s too large, they’re likely to choke.
+If you provide prey that’s too large, they’re likely to struggle.
 Ensure that the insects you choose are no larger than the width of your toad’s head.

 Buy from Reputable Sources